AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.2-release-activity/23-2-release-overview.md

 The enhancements on this page are available in the Preview environment.
 This page will be updated with additional enhancements as the 23.2 release nears its planned Production release.

-For tips on preparing for the upcoming release, see (Prepare for an [!DNL Adobe Workfront] quarterly release)[/help/quicksilver/product-announcements/product-releases/release-readiness.md].
+For tips on preparing for the upcoming release, see [Prepare for an Adobe Workfront quarterly release](/help/quicksilver/product-announcements/product-releases/release-readiness.md).

 <!-- The 23.2 release webinar will be held on ___.
 You can [register for the webinar here](link). -->